 Creditreform Rating AG was neither commissioned by the rating object nor by any other third parties for the rating.
 The analysis took place on a voluntary basis by Creditreform Rating AG and is to be described in the regulatory sense as an unsolicited rating.
-The rating was conducted on the basis of Creditreform Rating's "Covered Bond Ratings" methodology and "Technical Documentation Portfolio Loss Distributions" in conjunction with Creditreform's basic document "Rating Criteria and Definitions".
+The rating was conducted on the basis of Creditreform Rating's "Covered Bond Ratings" methodology (v1.0, July 2017) and "Technical Documentation Portfolio Loss Distributions" (v.1.0, July 2018) in conjunction with Creditreform's basic document "Rating Criteria and Definitions" (v1.3, January 2018).
+On the subject of ESG (environment, social and governance), Creditreform Rating AG has published the basic document "The Impact of ESG Factors on Credit Ratings" (March 2020).